r2d2Proton/TickerTape/README.md

+﻿# Ticker Tape
+## Quick demonstration of mixing modern C++ elements and containers (tuple/map/vector) and struct

-﻿## I like to test the extremes of the languages
+## I like to test the extremes of the languages
 * The capture block is one of them.
-Notice the integers in and out are passed by value and set to the value of 0 on the stack
+Notice the integers in and out are passed by value and set to the value of 0 on the stack.
+When the first version of cleanFiles is called further below only the initializer_list is passed.

 Output